Welcome to the Database of Scientific Illustrators (DSI)!

 Our extensive search options across the whole database are freely available!

 Please click on Browse DSI to browse the database.
-The Quick Search Field provides a single keyword search across the entire reference.
+If you then click on Search, you are provided with 20 combinable search fields across the entire database.

 Search for "contains georg" will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.